-- Practice by using a tool like InterviewStream (available for free through our website).
-Record yourself answering interview prompts and use the self-assessment check-lists in InterviewStream to evaluate your responses. - Schedule plenty of time.
+- Practice by using a tool like Big Interview (available for free through our website).
+Record yourself answering interview prompts and use the self-assessment checklists in Big Interview to evaluate your responses. - Schedule plenty of time.
 Typically you will need to complete the interview in one sitting and cannot pause and come back to it later.
 Each interview response will have a time limit (e.g. three minutes), but some employers will allow you multiple attempts at a given question.
-Make sure you allow enough time to take advantage of this without rushing the end of your interview. - Pick a time to interview when you will be at your best, mentally and physically. - As with any video interview, make sure you have a quiet, private space with a neutral background.
+Make sure you allow enough time to take advantage of this without rushing the end of your interview. - Pick a time to record your interview when you will be at your best, mentally and physically. - As with any video interview, make sure you have a quiet, private space with a neutral background.
 Dress in interview attire, make eye contact, and practice with the specific software in advance whenever possible. - Accept any help offered by the employer.
-Most employers understand that this is a new process and are working on tip sheets and other preparation tools specific to their organization.
+Many employers will provide tip sheets on their website, and other preparation tools specific to their organization.